GreenPG/ObsidianVault/inbox/2025-02-18_Secrets_Management.md

 management system to do the encryption of a secret and commit it to git.
 The consuming service can then fetch it on deployment and decrypt it.

+### Authentication and authorization of CI/CD tooling

+CI/CD should have designated service accounts, which can only operate in the scope of the required secrets of orchestration of the consumers of a secret.
+Additioally, a CI/CD pipeline run should be easily attributable to the one who has defined the job or triggered it to detect who has tried to exfiltrate secrets or manipulate them.

+### Logging and accounting

+Every action in a CI/CD tool should be logged.
+You should define security alerting rules at every non-standard manipulation of the pipeline tool and its administrative interface to monitor secret usage.

+### Rotation vs Dynamic creation

+CI/CD tooling can be used to rotate secrets or instruct other components to do the rotation of the secret.
+Alternatively, the CI/CD or another component could setup a dynamic secret: a secret required for a consumer to use for as long as it lives.
+It is invalidated when the consumer no longer lives.

+### Pipeline created secrets

+Pipeline tooling can be used to generate secrets and either offer them directly to the service deployed by the tooling or provide the secret to a secrets management solution.
+Alternatively, the secret can be stored encrypted in git so that the secret and its metadata is as close to the developer's daily place of work as possible.
+It requires that the devs can't decrypt the secrest themselves and that every consumer of a secret has its encrypted variant of the secret.

+## Containers and Orchestrators